Where does the commissioner’s authority to review the financial declarations of public servants come from?

 Under O. Reg.
 381/07 of the Public Service of Ontario Act, 2006, identified public servants must disclose their own financial interest, and those of specified family members, to the commissioner.
 In addition, public servants may be required to make a revised declaration where there is a change in any of the relevant information [O. Reg.
 381/07, ss.
 10, 11].

 Which public servants must make a financial declaration?

-Under the Public Service of Ontario Act, 2006 (the Act) and Ontario Regulation 381/07, public servants are required to make a financial declaration to the commissioner of their own financial interests, and those of specified family members, if all of the following three circumstances apply to them:
+Identified public servants are required to make a financial declaration to the commissioner of their own financial interests, and those of specified family members, if all of the following circumstances apply to them:

 How is the process initiated?

 Public servants in ministries who are required to make a financial declaration are notified of this obligation by the Public Service Commission on a yearly basis.
-Ethics executives in public bodies are encouraged to identify and notify public servants who work in ministries of the duty to make a financial declaration to the commissioner.
-Public servants who believe they have a duty to make a financial declaration, but have not been so notified, should contact the commissioner’s office for advice on how to proceed.
+Ethics executives in public bodies are encouraged to identify and notify public servants who work in their public body of their duty to make a financial declaration to the commissioner.
+Public servants who believe they have a duty to make a financial declaration, but have not been so notified, should contact their ethics executive for advice on how to proceed.

-A standard financial declaration form is available from the commissioner’s website.
-This form should be used by all public servants who are required to make a declaration.
+The financial declaration form available on the commissioner’s website should be used by all public servants who are required to make a declaration.
 Financial, banking or investment statements should not be provided at this stage.
 The form should only be submitted directly to the commissioner via email at firstname.lastname@example.org or mail at the address below.

 Is financial information treated confidentially?

-The commissioner treats the financial information of public servants as personal and confidential.
-The information is held in a secure manner with controlled access only by authorized staff, and it is not disclosed to anyone without the public servant’s consent unless it is necessary to do so to carry out the purposes of the Act or unless it is required by law.
+The commissioner treats the financial information of public servants as confidential.
+The information is held in a secure manner with controlled access only by authorized staff, and it is not disclosed without the public servant’s consent unless it is necessary to do so to carry out the purposes of the Act or unless it is required by law.